garrandall/popular-music-data/tracks/shining-dj-khaled-beyonce-jay-z.md

 I drop the top out the coupe
-They tryna get at me, oooh
+They tryna get at me, oh
 They say I'm sweet just like D'UUUUUUS'
 Yeah, yeah, yeah
 Say yeah, yeah, yeah, uh